My honest, non-sponsored review of the Vitruvian Trainer+

 At any rate, I also remembered this is the only at-home connected fitness company (we need an acronym for this, I have RSI) with a bulk purchase option on their site.
 Given all of that info: this product just might not be for casuals, at all.
 Every fitness company shows you real athletes on their website using the product, but nobody buying a Peloton or a Tempo expects to look like that, but maybe Vitruvian is trying to hit the pro and prosumer market and not us regular schlubs?

 If you are a hardcore Fitness Person who loves to spend hours a week in your strength gym, scoffs at the very idea of not having every workout memorized, and flies to strongman competitions all the time or whatever, $3,600 for a buggy portable strength machine with 420lb of resistance…suddenly makes sense.
-If I only used Old School mode and tracked everything on my own I wouldn’t have it almost any of the bugs I did.
+If I only used Old School mode and tracked everything on my own I wouldn’t have noticed many of the bugs.

 Wrapping up this 4,400 word post